Limitations on Commercial Activities

 3. Provide recommendations about which digital ID related solutions to procure or implement;

-4. Provide advisory services on the necessary corrective action to take in relation to a certification scheme nonconformity when the formal nonconformity finding has been established under an assessment services engagement at IDLab.
+4. Provide recommendations on the necessary corrective action to take in relation to a certification scheme nonconformity when the formal nonconformity finding has been established under an assessment services engagement at DTLab.

 Third-Party Service Provider.
-By exception to the previous prohibition and in situations when a RFP requests that a bidder obtain third-party certifications, validations as part of the deliverable, or hosting a reference implementation, the Laboratory may participate, but only if all the following conditions are met:
+By exception to the previous prohibition and in situations when a RFP requests that a bidder obtain third-party certifications or assessments, validations as part of the deliverable, or hosting a reference implementation, DTLab may participate, but only if all the following conditions are met:

-• The IDLab shall refuse bidder requests to enter into any exclusivity agreement; and
+• DTLab shall refuse bidder requests to enter into any exclusivity agreement; and

-• The IDLab shall offer the exact same service at the same price, terms & conditions to all other companies in relation to the same procurement process.
+• DTLab shall offer the exact same service at the same price, terms & conditions to all other companies in relation to the same procurement process.

 Scope of Approved Activities

-The scope of the approved activities for the Laboratory includes:
+The scope of the approved activities for DTLab includes:

 Development of digital ID assessment tools & frameworks

-• Supporting the development of digital ID related standards, assessment, tools and reference assessment frameworks provided this support cannot reasonably be characterized as IDLab favoring a standard or assessment framework over another.
+• Supporting the development of digital ID related standards, assessment, tools and reference assessment frameworks provided this support cannot reasonably be characterized as DTLab favoring a standard or assessment framework over another.

 • Supporting digital ID related communities of support and open source projects